How to Prevent Package Theft This Holiday Season

 Written by: Parcel Pending

-The 2021 holiday shopping season is already well underway and poised to break records for online sales.
-Deloitte expects holiday e-commerce sales to grow by 11-15% year-over-year, generating up to $218 billion this season – topping $200 billion for the first time1.
-This should come as no surprise since, as Adobe reports, consumers will spend more than $86 billion on holiday shopping using their smartphones – a 16.6% increase over last year – and the average US consumer will spend at least 12 hours shopping online this holiday season2.
+The 2023 holiday shopping season is about to begin and, while sales growth is expected slow, it is still poised to break records for online sales.
+Deloitte expects holiday shopping-relatede-commerce sales to grow by 3.5-4.6% year-over-year, generating up to $284 billion this season.1 This should come as no surprise since, as Adobe reports, consumers spent more than $127 billion on holiday shopping using their smartphones last year – nearly half of all e-commerce sales for last holiday season – a new mobile shopping record.2

-Let’s take a look how holiday shoppers can prevent package theft this holiday season with the following safety tips:
+Let’s take a look at some holiday package theft statistics and how holiday shoppers can prevent package theft this holiday season with the following safety tips:

 Package Theft is a Major Issue

-With the increase in packages comes an increase in porch piracy and package theft incidences.
-From March to July of last year, 1 in 5 Americans reported having had a package or delivered item stolen.
-And the majority of package theft – 40% – occurs at apartment communities.
+With the increase in packages comes an increase in porch piracy and holiday package theft incidences.
+In 2022, it was reported that 79% of Americans were a victim of package theft in the last 12 months.6 And the majority of package theft – 40% – occurs in apartment communities.
 While package theft is a major nuisance for consumers, it also has financial repercussions.
-In fact, Americans report losing an average of $106 to porch piracy, and about 30% report not receiving any financial reimbursement for their loss.
-Sadly, less than half of Americans reported that their porch pirates were caught by their local police department6.
+In fact, Americans report losing an average of $106 to porch piracy, and about 30% report not receiving any financial reimbursement for their stolen package loss.
+Sadly, less than half of Americans reported that their porch pirates were caught by their local police department.7

 Smart Lockers Fight Porch Piracy